ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 ## 7. Main activities in each phase
 There are no one-size-fits-all steps for tackling different challenges in the context of DBR.
 There are, however, processes and activities which are often useful.
-We are going to briefly present you a repertoire so that you can select and use the most fitting approaches for your study.
+We are going to briefly present to you a repertoire so that you can select and use the most fitting approaches for your study.

 Analysis/exploration | Design/construction | Evaluation/reflection
 ---|---|---